| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 For these formulas, one can specify the layer's weight on its left-handside.

-For example, Layer(nw1,nw2)~L(~edges, c(3~`1`,-1~(`2`&!`1`)))
+For example, Layer(nw1,nw2)~L(~edges, c(3~`1`,-1~(`2`&!`1`))) will

 produce three times the number of edges in layer 1, minus the number of